Top 10 Advantages and Disadvantages of Homework Explained

 In South Korea, students often study day and night.
 They go to school, then to extra classes called “hagwons.”
 This much study can make students feel very stressed.
 About 12% of teen suicides are linked to study stress.

-China also gives a lot of homework.
+China also assigns a lot of homework.
 But now, the government is changing that.
-In 2024, they started a new plan.
-It tries to lower homework and help student mental health.
+In 2024, they started a new plan that tries to lower homework and help student mental health.

 Homework Policies Comparison Table